MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 ### -Filter

 Specifies the script block of the server-side filter to apply.
-The type must be a valid filter name and value must be in the form {$_PropertyName <operator> "filterValue"}.
+The type must be a valid filter name and value must be in the form `{$_PropertyName <operator> "filterValue"}`.
 Valid operators are as follows: eq, ne, like, notlike.
  Currently, you can filter by these properties: Owner, Template, LockState, Url.

 > [!NOTE]